1 Peter 2:15

 Non-Christians slandered Christians for their lack of allegiance to the Roman government.
 Peter now states God’s will for handling these false accusations.

 The will of God is the most compelling reason for doing anything.
-Obedience to the government is part of the will of God for the child of God.
+Obedience to government is part of the will of God for the child of God.

-that by doing good you may put to silence the ignorance of foolish men –
+that by doing good you may put to silence the ignorance of foolish men—

-Critics seek to impugn the motives of Christians.
-However, outstanding behaviour shuts the mouth of the critics.”Put to silence” means muzzle.
+“Put to silence” means muzzle.
 Integrity muzzles the mouths of the critics.
-They love to bite with criticism but integrity will silence them every time.
+They love to bite with criticism, but integrity will restrain them every time.

 A good testimony shuts the mouths of our critics.

-Some critics of Christians say that we are of no earthly good.They know what we are against but they do not know the things we affirm.
+Some critics of Christians say that we are of no earthly good.
+They know what we are against, but they do not know the things we affirm.

-God wants us to live out Christian principles despite what foolish people may think.
-It is amazing how many Christians are intimidated by what people say about them.They are in slavery to criticism.
+God wants us to live out Christian principles irrespective of foolish men for the highest reasons.
+It is amazing how many Christians are intimidated by what people say about them.
+That means they are in slavery to criticism.